- Posted by Sanjeev Kamra

-Once you qualify, you get a cheque (it’s paid out as a tax-free lump sum, generally 30 days after diagnosis) to pay for private or alternative medical treatment, reduce debts, renovate your home to accommodate a lifestyle change, cover the costs of child care while you’re on the mend, or to keep your business running.
+Once you qualify, you get a cheque (it’s paid out as a tax-free lump sum, generally 30 days after diagnosis) to pay for dentist Bonita Springs or alternative medical treatment, reduce debts, renovate your home to accommodate a lifestyle change, cover the costs of child care while you’re on the mend, or to keep your business running.

 Depending on the coverage you choose, critical illness insurance can cover cancer, heart attack, stroke, paralysis, diabetes, multiple sclerosis, Alzheimer’s, and many other ailments.
 Not all plans cover cancer, heart disease and stroke equally, so read the fine print carefully.